 Good evening, ladies and gentlemen, and

-welcome to The Advocates, the PBS Fight of the Week.
-Tonight's debate is
+welcome to THE ADVOCATES, the PBS Fight of the Week.
+Tonight’s question

 Ladies and gentlemen, may I have your attention,

 Good evening and welcome to The Advocates, coming to

 you tonight from Boston's historic Faneuil Hall, Our subject this evening is

 of immediate concern to parents and their children, but ultimately, it